Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Project the reading passage on the board.
 Ask a volunteer to identify the title, and have everyone highlight this on their own copies.

-- Remind your students that as they read the story, they should pay close attention to the events in the story as they happen.
+- Remind your students that as they read the story, they should pay close attention to the characters and events in the story as they happen.

 - Explain to your students that when they understand what they read, this is called comprehension.